DeltaFi Reaches Self Reported Market Capitalization of $86.08 Million (DELFI)

 DeltaFi Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as DeltaFi directly using US dollars.
-Investors seeking to acquire DeltaFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DeltaFi using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as DeltaFi directly using US dollars.
+Investors seeking to acquire DeltaFi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeltaFi using one of the aforementioned exchanges.

 Receive News & Updates for DeltaFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeltaFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.